Route 50/10th Street and Route 50/Courthouse Road

 About the Project

 This project improves the interchanges on Route 50 (Arlington Boulevard) at 10th Street and at Courthouse Road.
 These interchanges, constructed in the early 1950s, had been tightly spaced by today’s standards, with short acceleration lanes and insufficient capacity for current and future traffic volumes.

 Watch a brief video on the project courtesy of Arlington TV (March 2013)

-The 10th Street and Courthouse Road bridges over westbound Arlington Boulevard are being replaced, and dedicated acceleration/deceleration lanes are being added on Arlington Boulevard, separated from the main roadway.
-These new lanes will improve traffic flow by managing the merge of entering and exiting vehicles (see typical section to the right).
+The 10th Street and Courthouse Road bridges over westbound Arlington Boulevard have been replaced, and dedicated acceleration/deceleration lanes have been added on Arlington Boulevard, separated from the main roadway.
+These new lanes improve traffic flow by managing the merge of entering and exiting vehicles (see typical section to the right).
 Additional improvements include:

 - Signalized intersections providing access from eastbound Route 50 to 10th Street and Courthouse Road